-According to various cybersecurity researchers – CrowdStrike and Malwarebytes Lab among them – Ryuk was developed and is currently operated by the GRIM SPIDER APT (Advanced Persistent Threat group), a splinter group traced back to WIZARD SPIDER, the criminal mastermind behind TrickBot.
+According to cybersecurity researchers, Ryuk was developed and is currently operated by the GRIM SPIDER APT (Advanced Persistent Threat group), a splinter group traced back to WIZARD SPIDER, the criminal mastermind behind TrickBot.
 Russian in origin, GRIM SPIDER embraces WIZARD SPIDER’s big-game hunting ideology, whereas big trophies can be claimed by attacking big targets.

-Up next, here’s a brief timeline of incidents involving the Ryuk ransomware:
+Below you will find a brief timeline of incidents involving the Ryuk ransomware gang:

 - December 2018 – Tribune Publishing attack with Ryuk ransomware right before the Christmas holidays.
 The internal IT team managed to overcome the first Ryuk wave by patching the vulnerabilities and restoring stolen data from backup.
 The solution proved to be futile, as Ryuk managed to reinfect the network.
 Tribune asks the FBI to intervene.
 A resolution comes after a couple of days.
 The FBI and Tribune refused to release any details pertaining to the solution found.